 As Phoebus was the Sun, she was the Moon called Phoebe and Selene (Luna) representing the evening and night, carrying a torch, and clad in long heavy robes, with a veil covering the back of her head.
 Neither name originally belonged to her.

 Phoebe was a Titan, one of the older gods.
 So too was Selene, a moon-goddess, indeed, but not connected with Apollo.
 She was the sister of Helios, the sun-god with whom Apollo was confused.

-She was worshipped in Athens, Corinth, and Thebes as goddess of strict upbringing, of good fame, of upright mind, and of sensibility in the affairs of ordinary life.
+She was worshiped in Athens, Corinth, and Thebes as goddess of strict upbringing, of good fame, of upright mind, and of sensibility in the affairs of ordinary life.
 She chased and fired her arrows at all wild and unchecked creatures and actions.

 In the later poets, Artemis is identified with Hecate.
 She is "the goddess with three forms", Selene in the sky, Artemis on earth, Hecate in the lower world and in the world above when it is wrapped in darkness.
 Hecate was the Goddess of the dark of the Moon, the black nights when the moon is hidden.
 She was associated with deeds of darkness, the Goddess of the Crossways, which were held to be ghostly places of evil magic.